rubymonsters/ruby-for-beginners/source/43-writing_classes.md

 Every object has its own, unique, internal object id, and when I ran this code on my computer, Ruby has assigned the id `0x007fb2fbe50910`.
 If you run it, you'll get a different one.
-In praxis, most of the time, you can simply ignore this id.
+In practice, most of the time, you can simply ignore this id.